Chern Fermi pocket, topological pair density wave, and charge-4e and charge-6e superconductivity in kagome superconductors: Results

-Motivated by the conjecture of spontaneous TRS breaking orbital currents \cite{cdw-natmat}, several theoretical model studies \cite{chiralflux, thomaleneupert, balents, rhual} have explored complex bond ordered triple-Q CDWs supporting circulating current and plaquette flux, a long-sought after quantum state also relevant for the pseudogap phase in the high-T$_c$ cuprates \cite{stagered-flux,ddw,varma} and the quantum anomalous Hall insulators \cite{haldane}.
-It has been shown that the electron-electron and electron-phonon interactions can drive such a complex CDW state \cite{balents}, which can be described by $H_{\rm cdw}$ in Eq.~(\ref{hcdw}) with complex $\rho_\gamma$ in the single-orbital model.
-A crucial point to realize is that the actual Fermi level is above the vH point of the $d_{xz/yz}$ band at M in all three realistic \avs compounds, as shown by DFT calculations \cite{binghai-prl} and ARPES measurements \cite{yanzhang, sato, mingshi, comin, xinjiangzhou}.
-It is thus important to study the complex bond ordered phase described by Eq.~(\ref{hcdw}) close to but not at vH filling, which, as we show below, results in a novel metallic triple-Q CDW state and an emergent primary PDW state detected by STM in \cvs recently \cite{pdw-nat}.
+Motivated by the conjecture of spontaneous TRS breaking orbital currents \cite{cdw-natmat}, a long-sought after quantum state also relevant for the pseudogap phase in the high-$T_c$ cuprates \cite{stagered-flux,ddw,varma} and the quantum anomalous Hall insulators \cite{haldane}, several theoretical studies have explored complex bond ordered triple-$\bQ$ CDWs supporting circulating current and plaquette flux \cite{chiralflux, thomaleneupert, balents, rhual}.
+At the vH filling, the electron-electron interactions can drive a complex CDW state \cite{balents} and produce an orbital Chern insulator \cite{stagered-flux,rhual}.
+It has also been mentioned that finite doping or imperfect nesting may lead to secondary orders from the residual Fermi surfaces, such as the unidirectional charge order and the triple-\textbf{Q} PDW \cite{rhual}.
+Since the actual Fermi level is away from the vH points of the $d$-bands at M in all three {\avs} compounds \cite{binghai-prl,yanzhang, sato, mingshi, comin, xinjiangzhou}, it is important to study the complex bond ordered phase close to but not at vH filling.
+As we show below, this results in a novel loop-current Chern metal with CFPs and an emergent primary PDW state detected in \cvs \cite{pdw-nat}.